simdjson/simdjson_talks/cppcon2025/proposal.md

 A comma separated list of tokens not covered by the track or categories - e.g.: constexpr, build systems, templates.
 For additional information, see our tagging guide.

-reflection, concepts, vectorized instructions, metaprogramming
+reflection, concepts, vectorized instructions, metaprogramming, performance, extensibility

 ## Session Material
 *List material that you will submit to the public conference repository: (slides, source code, etc.)*